 How Can CBD Help Increase Appetite?

 Research into CBD is beginning to shed more light on its benefits for a variety of conditions.
-It has now been publicly praised by a range of well-established organizations, (such as The American Epilepsy Society and The National Cancer Trust) as a natural therapeutic option for patients to help with certain symptoms.
+It has now been publicly praised by a range of well-established organizations, such as The American Epilepsy Society and The National Cancer Trust, as a natural option for patients to help with certain symptoms.

-As a result of this new research into CBD – as well as the other cannabinoids present in the cannabis plant – we are now better aware than ever of how it interacts with the human body.
+As a result of this new research into CBD – as well as the other cannabinoids present in the cannabis plant – we are now more aware of how it interacts with the human body.

 When we consume CBD, it works with our ECS to promote further production of natural cannabinoids, and it is for this reason that CBD has the power to positively affect such a varied list of conditions.

-While CBD may not attach to the receptors the same way, it does work with our ECS to help reduce inflammation throughout the body, relieve stress and anxiety, and do many other things that can often lead to a lack of hunger!
+CBD doesn’t attach to the receptors the same way.
+Instead, it works with our ECS to help reduce inflammation throughout the body, promote calm, and do many other things that can often lead to a lack of hunger!